-Note: During the year ended 30 June 2021, the Group has recognised government grants of approximately RMB1,238,000 (2020: RMB519,000) relates to Employment Support Scheme provided by the Hong Kong Government in respect of Covid-19-related subsidies.
+Note: During the year ended 30 June 2023, the Group has recognised government grants of approximately RMB312,000 (2022: RMB270,000) relates to Employment Support Scheme provided by the Hong Kong Government in respect of Covid-19-related subsidies and subsidies provided by the PRC local government as a support.
 There were no unfulfilled conditions or contingencies relating to these government grants.